House Buying Process FAQs

-We do have an assisted move package 'MiMove' which is available on some of our developments.
+We do have an assisted move package which is available on some of our developments.
 Please visit the sales centre on your development of interest for more details.

 Yes we do on selected plots and developments.
 Swap your old house for a brand new Miller home with our Part Exchange scheme and take the uncertainty and stress out of moving.
-There's no chain, or any estate agent fees and you’ll receive a fair offer based on an independent valuation.
+There's no chain, or any estate agent fees and you’ll receive a fair offer based on independent valuations.

 If you have any problems meeting deadlines please inform us immediately.
 We will do our utmost to accommodate delays but regrettably we may have to put your home back on the market if you are unable to meet your exchange deadline.
 However we can sometimes arrange for you to have first choice of future releases.

-We usually require £250 as a reservation fee for properties up to £150,000 and £500 as a reservation fee for properties priced between £150,000 to £500,000.
-We ask for a £1,000 reservation fee for properties over £500,000.
+We usually require £250 as a reservation fee for properties up to £150,000 and £500 as a reservation fee for properties priced between £150,001 to £499,999.
+We ask for a £1,000 reservation fee for properties £500,000 and above.

-The on-site Sales Adviser usually holds a list of customers who are interested in particular plots so that all parties are informed when the plot is released for sale.
+Our sales team usually holds a list of customers who are interested in particular plots so that all parties are informed when the plot is released for sale.

 Your new home is insured by Miller Homes until the moment of legal completion.
 From then on you are responsible for the insurance of both the buildings and its contents.